resolvetechnologies/app/README.md

 ## Description

 Resolve Technologies is a forward-thinking organization dedicated to conducting in-depth research aimed at identifying pressing issues and devising innovative technological solutions.
 Our expertise lies in harnessing cutting-edge technologies such as Blockchain and Artificial Intelligence to address real-world challenges.
 We are committed to driving positive change by leveraging the power of technology to provide effective solutions for complex problems.

+We specialise in utilizing emerging technologies like Blockchain and Artificial Intelligence to address real-world challenges.
+Our research-driven approach identifies pressing issues and provides innovative solutions, fostering positive change through technology.

 ## Smart Contract